TomClabault/HIPRT-Path-Tracer/README.md

 sudo amdgpu-install --usecase=hip
 ```

-3) To access GPU hardware without having to run your app as sudo everytime, add the user to the `render` group and **reboot** :
+3) Normally, you would have to run the path tracer as `sudo` to be able to acces GPGPU compute capabilities.
+However, you can save yourself the trouble by adding the user to the `render` group and **rebooting your system** :

 ```sh
 sudo usermod -a -G render $LOGNAME